bordoley/reactive-js/packages/scheduler/docs/README.md

 ▸ **registerDefaultScheduler**(`scheduler`: [SchedulerLike](interfaces/schedulerlike.md)): *void*

 Registers a default scheduler for the current process.
-This calling this function more than once with a different scheduler instance is a runtime error and results in an error being thrown.
+Calling this function more than once with a different scheduler instance results in an error being thrown.

 **Parameters:**